Start Your Own Union

 Mr Catering Manager: I work for Unison.

-I don't want to do my fellow unionists down - we divert money
+I don't want to do my fellow unionists down - we are part

-to Trades Union Cartels - but if the T&G want a fight I'll
+of the Trades Union Cartel - but if the T&G want a fight

 I know they pay a lot of volunteer branches to help them look